 - Doctorate of Philosophy in Hospitality Education

-- Graduate Certificate in Hospitality and Tourism Technologies
+- Undergraduate Certificate in Hospitality Information Technology

-- Graduate Certificate in Event Management
+- Undergraduate Certificate in Professional Tennis Management

 Orlando is the premier learning laboratory for the hospitality and tourism industry.
 Our campus is conveniently located within minutes from: